yomarguti/codestream/atom/README.md

 # Installation

-To install CodeStream, visit the atom settings, select "Install" in the left rail, search for 'codestream', and when you find it in the results, click the 'Install' button.
+To install CodeStream, visit Atom settings, click on the "Install" tab in the left rail, and then search for 'codestream'.
+When you find it in the results, click the 'Install' button.

 Once installed, you can toggle the CodeStream view via the Packages menu, or hit Cmd + Opt + O (Mac) / Ctrl + Alt + O (Windows).
-You can also click on the chat bubbles icon that now appears in Atom’s statusbar.
+You can also click on the chat bubbles icon that now appears in Atom’s status bar.

 # Things to Try